Current Exhibits

 JMPS Admin JMPS Admin

-Be sure to join us on Sunday, December 7th, from 2-3:30 PM for an artist reception!
+Be sure to join us for an artist reception on Friday, March 27th, from 6-7:30 PM.

 Read More